gl-inet/docs4.x/docs/tutorials/how_to_set_up_esim.md

 **G. Recommended eSIM Profile Stores:**

 GL.iNet recommends two partner eSIM stores for your convenience: EIOTCLUB and Tuge.
-You can scan the QR codes or click link ([the EIOTCLUB eSIM Store](https://www.eiotclub.com/pages/esim){target="_blank"} or [the Euge eSIM Store](https://esim_store.gl-inet.com/){target="_blank"}) to make a purchase based on your needs.
+You can scan the QR codes or click link ([the EIOTCLUB eSIM Store](https://www.eiotclub.com/pages/esim){target="_blank"} or [the Tuge eSIM Store](https://esim_store.gl-inet.com/){target="_blank"}) to make a purchase based on your needs.
 You can also choose to buy eSIM packages from other third-party providers of your choice.

 **H. Actions:**